 The legal level of control for appropriations is exercised at the total expenditure level, including a 10% contingency.
-The tax rate in effect for the current year was 2.20 mills.
-The District may only increase the millage rate 2/10ths of a mill annually up to the State maximum allowed millage of 3.75 mills.
+The tax rate in effect for the current year was 2.38 mills.
 Budget workshops are held by the District to plan, review, and discuss the proposed budget prior to its advertisement in a newspaper of general circulation.
 Public hearings are conducted for the purpose of hearing requests and complaints from the public.
 The final budget is adopted by District resolution.
-Any subsequent amendments must be enacted in the same manner as the original budget, except for individual line item transfers, which are approved by the Board of Commissioners.
+Any subsequent amendments must be enacted in the same manner as the original budget, except for individual lineitem transfers, which are approved by the Board of Commissioners.